tommadness/KH2Randomizer/docs/trackers/index.md

 The randomizer community has found several new ways to enjoy the randomizer that calls for some novelty trackers.
 At the moment, the only documented one is the Battleship Tracker though others may arise in the future.
 The Battleship tracker can be used to play custom game modes such as (but not limited to) Battleships, Boss Enemy Bingo, and Hitlist.
 The tracker can be found and installed [here](https://github.com/roromaniac/KH2FM-Rando-Battleship/releases).
 Unless you want to playtest the newest version of the tracker, it is recommended you utilize the latest stable release.

+In general, the instructions are as follows:

+   1. Setup the tracker to your liking.
+   2. Autotrack if you do not have autodetect turned on.
+   3. Launch KH2

 ### Instructions for Battleship

 ### Instructions for Bingo

+To play bingo (regardless of if it is boss enemy or not), the board must be square.
+Certain presets already have this option included, but if you want to play bingo, you can include the bingo logic by ticking it on in "Customize" > "Bingo Mode".

 ### Instructions for Boss Enemy